Luomingbear/LoveRun/README.md

 > Note that the ``init()`` method of a screen class gets called at love.load().
 So you have to decide what to load/initialize in ``activate()`` and what to load/initialize in ``init()``!

-## Bugs / Issues / Feature-Requests

-If any bugs or issues occur while developing, report them in the [issue tracker](https://github.com/Skayo/Gameshell-Love2D-Template/issues)!
-If you feel like you are missing a feature, you can also create an issue!
-I'm open for any kind of suggestions!